Understanding Your Insurance Buying Options

 Do insurance agents charge fees for their services?

 Independent and captive insurance agents typically don't charge consumers direct fees.
-Instead, they earn commissions from insurance companies for policies they sell — typically 10–15% for personal auto and 12–18% for homeowners insurance.
+Instead, they earn commissions from insurance companies for policies they sell — typically 10–20% for new personal auto and homeowners business, with renewal commissions generally running lower.
 These commissions are built into the insurance company's rate structure, so you pay the same premium whether buying through an agent or direct from the insurer.
 In rare cases involving specialized commercial insurance, agents may charge consulting fees, but this is uncommon for personal lines like auto and home coverage.

 Can an independent agent really save me money compared to buying direct?